stockc/mnug/public/speakers.md

     Wishing for fast server-side JS since 1998, he's really happy it has finally arrived with Node.js.
     He's using Node.js ubiquitously, even on his RaspberryPi. [@0xPIT](http://www.twitter.com/0xPIT)

+*   <a name="larsg"></a>
+    **Lars Gregori**
+    Lars Gregori [twitter](https://twitter.com/choas) works as Technology
+    Strategist at hybris in Munich as member of the hybris labs team.
+He is interested in all kinds of new technologies for the Internet of Things (IoT), Android, BLE and NFC, BeagleBone and Raspberry Pi, MQTT and more.
+Before the computer science degree, he completed an apprenticeship as communication electronics (wireless technology).

 *   <a name="mathiasb"></a>
     **Mathias Buus Madsen**
     Mathias is a Node.js hacker based in Copenhagen who enjoys tinkering with